cloudinary-community/gatsby-source-cloudinary/README.md

 ## 🖼️ Usage with Gatsby Image

-To use [`gatsby-plugin-image`](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/) the [`gatsby-transformer-cloudinary`](https://www.gatsbyjs.com/plugins/gatsby-transformer-cloudinary/) is also needed.
+To use [`gatsby-plugin-image`](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/) with your `CloudinaryMedia` nodes, you need the [`gatsby-transformer-cloudinary`](https://www.gatsbyjs.com/plugins/gatsby-transformer-cloudinary/) to supply the `gatsbyImageData` resolver.

 ### Install